 Difference #2: Daily Convenience — Where MagSafe Wins

-Convenience is not measured by numbers, but in the 30-day test we observed 6 scenarios that consistently tilt user choice toward MagSafe:
+Convenience is not measured by numbers, but in daily use there are 6 scenarios that consistently tilt user choice toward MagSafe:

 - 📱 Scenario 1 — Texting while charging: with a wired cable, the cord blocks natural grip.
 With MagSafe, the bank sticks to the back, the phone is used normally.